Rajneesh, and the Lost

 The hype - "Don't advise me.
 Everything is clear before my eyes." — Bhagwan Shree Rajneesh (Osho) The reality - "Adolf

 Hitler’s violence with the Jews was far more peaceful, because he

 killed people in the most up-to-date gas chambers, where you don’t take

-much time." - "Thousands of people can be put in a gas
+much time." - "Thousands of people can be put in a gas chamber, and

-know when you were alive and when you died.
+you were alive and when you died.
 Within a second, you

-evaporate." - "The chimneys of the factory start taking you, the
+evaporate." - "The chimneys of the factory start taking you, the smoke

-way towards God.
+towards God.
 The smoke simply goes upwards." — Osho's words from his 1985 book, From Death to Deathlessness.